Is a park home right for you?

 Park homes are significantly cheaper than bricks and mortar properties, which could mean you can afford to move to an attractive area such as the Lake District or the South West that you wouldn’t possibly otherwise be able to afford.
 It is worth noting that unlike ordinary homes, you will not own the land on which your park home sits.
 This remains the property of the landlord, and while they will lease to you for a fee, this is legally different from the leasehold or freehold on a standard home.

-On the plus side, this means that you will not pay stamp duty when you buy, however it does mean that park home properties will reduce in value over time, rather than growing in value like the rest of the property market.
+On the plus side, this means that you will not pay stamp duty when you buy (which could save you £000s), however it does mean that park home properties will reduce in value over time, rather than growing in value like the rest of the property market.
 Not owning the land also means you cannot get a traditional mortgage to make your purchase.

-The average cost of a residential mobile home in the UK is usually between £70,000 to £425,000 while a pre-owned property can be lower starting at around £50,000.
+The cost of a residential mobile home in the UK varies widely, usually between £70,000 to £425,000 for new properties while a pre-owned park home can be lower, starting at around £50,000.

-- Why a Retirement Village May Be The Best Option for You
+Another option to consider: Why a Retirement Village May Be The Best Option

 As well as your annual lease fee to the park owner, you will also have to pay utility bills, just like a normal home.
 You will have to buy your gas, electricity and water from your landlord, but they are obliged by law to sell this at the current market rate without mark up.
 The low cost of park homes means that you will usually pay the lowest band of council tax on your property.